microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 ## 13. VREF configuration :
 * VREF is configured to provide reference voltage for ADC peripheral.
 Configure the VREF peripheral by following the steps as shown in the Fig 17.
-* In Project Resources tab, Select VREF (under Peripherals)--> Select Easy Setup.
+* In Project Resources tab, Select VREF (under Drivers) and Select Easy View.
-* Check the Enable Force ADC Voltage Reference option to enable the reference voltage for ADC peripheral.
+* Enable the Enable Force ADC Voltage Reference option to enable the reference voltage for ADC peripheral.
-* Select the reference voltage VDD as reference from the drop-down menu against the ADC Voltage Reference.
+* Select the reference voltage VDD as reference from the drop-down menu against the ADC Voltage Reference Source.

 <p align="center">
   <img width=auto height=auto src="images/vref.png">